 You are surrounded by products every day, and any one of them could be defective if designed, created, assembled, or packaged improperly.
-However, certain defective product claims are more common than others, particularly because they are more likely to cause harm when something is wrong with the product.
-Again, if possible, save the product if you believe it to be defective.
+However, certain defective product claims are more common than others and are more likely to cause harm when something is wrong with the product.
+Again, save the product if you believe it to be defective.

 Common defective products include: